 CAUSE OF ACTION: FGT has been sued for damages for breach of a pipeline easement.
 The petition alleges that FGT failed to fertilize, mow and lime plaintiff's property.

 STATUS: FGT has filed an answer and sent interrogatories to the plaintiff.
 The plaintiff's attorney withdrew from the case, and we have not received word as to new counsel.
+FGT filed a Motion to Dismiss for want of prosecution on September 28, 2000.

 11. Florida Gas Transmission Company (Phase IV) (Bricklemyer, Smolker & Bolves) (Soldano/Crowley) NOT REVISED